I would like to assign a film for my course. What streaming videos resources does Babson have access to?

 - Perhaps.
 It all depends on the film and where it is made available.
 There are several scenarios which have their own unique challenges for class access.

 These scenarios pose challenges for student/class access.
-None of the major streaming platforms (such as Amazon Prime and Netflix) allow institutional pricing/access as their business models are built on individual subscription access.
+None of the major streaming platforms (such as Amazon Prime and Netflix) allow institutional pricing/access.
+Their business models are built on individual subscription access.
 Higher education institutions have been trying to encourage the major vendors to allow institutional pricing for their content, but they are showing little interest in changing their business model.

 What if the film/video I want to assign is available only on one platform with a subscription: Amazon Prime, Netflix, etc.?

 - This is very common and also the biggest challenge.
 If a film is available on only one platform (Amazon Prime, Netflix, etc.) then the only option for viewing is on that platform.
-It is a violation of copyright for instructors to stream complete films during class using their own personal Amazon or Netflix accounts, so if the film is essential to the course, instructors should require students to purchase their own subscriptions.
+It is a violation of copyright for instructors to stream complete films during class using their own personal Amazon or Netflix accounts, so if the film is essential to the course, instructors should require students to purchase their own subscriptions or, if the film is available to rent, should ask students to rent titles.

 What if the film I want to assign is available on multiple platforms for a small rental fee: Amazon Prime, YouTube, Hulu, etc.?